code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/resources/how-to.md

 **How do I print certificates for my students?**

 Each student gets a chance to get a certificate via email when they finish the [Code.org tutorials](http://studio.code.org).
 You can click on the certificate to print it.
-However, if you want to make new certificates for your students, visit our [Certificates](/certificates) page to print as many certificates as you like, in one fell swoop! :-)
+However, if you want to make new certificates for your students, visit our [Certificates](http://code.org/certificates) page to print as many certificates as you like, in one fell swoop!

 **What comes after the Hour of Code?**

 The Hour of Code is just the first step on a journey to learn more about how technology works and how to create software applications.
-To continue this journey, find additional resources for educators [here](/educate).
-Or encourage your children to learn [online](/learn/beyond) or in a [local camp or workshop](/learn/local)
+To continue this journey, find additional resources for educators [here](http://code.org/educate).
+Or encourage your children to learn [online](http://code.org/learn/beyond).